rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 | expire | 2017-11-17T16:19:06.298Z |
 +--------+--------------------------+

-In a sense, this table represents an attribute mapping.
+This table represents an attribute mapping.
 It maps data located in the SAML assertion into attributes that Rackspace Identity requires to log in a federated user.
-However, this is a silly mapping because mapping attributes by referring to line numbers is extremely unpractical, inexact, and brittle.
-Using XPath, on the other hand, is a more stable and practical way of pinpointing the exact location of the data that you need.
-After all, XPath is designed specifically to pinpoint and extract data from XML documents [#j1]_.
+However, mapping attributes by referring to line numbers is unpractical, inexact, and brittle.
+Using XPath is a more stable and practical way of pinpointing the exact location of the data that you need.
+XPath is designed specifically to pinpoint and extract data from XML documents [#j1]_.

 Mapping attributes with XPath
 -----------------------------

-The following table replaces line numbers with XPaths into the SAML
+The following table replaces line numbers with XPaths in the SAML
 assertion:

 .. include:: tables/xpath.rst